Alok0110/DigiTool/README.md

 index.html

-/* Run the SpecRunner.html using the browser for running the test suites */
+/* Run the SpecRunner.html using the browser for running the JASMINE test suites */

 SpecRunner.html